 It just means that you are moving forward without your agency’s support.
-In addition, there are several strategies which can significantly strengthen your application.
+In addition, there are several strategies that can significantly strengthen your application.

 If your application is approved and your condition is not considered permanent, you may be required to undergo periodic medical evaluations until you reach the age of 60.

 Appealing a Denial of Benefits

 If OPM denies your application, a FERS disability lawyer can help you file an appeal.
-You have 30 days from the date of the denial to file for a reconsideration, and you can elect an additional 30 days to provide updated, additional information for OPM to consider.
+You have 30 days from the date of the denial to file for reconsideration, and you can elect an additional 30 days to provide updated, additional information for OPM to consider.

 If your request for reconsideration is denied, your case will need to go before the Merit Systems Protection Board (MSPB).
 An administrative law judge will review your case and render a decision.

 Deadlines throughout the claims process are stringent.
 If you miss one deadline, it could ruin your chance of ever getting approved.

 How Long is FERS Disability?

-In all cases however, your disability retirement annuity will end at age 62, at which time OPM will convert your retirement to a regular retirement, using the standard retirement annuity calculation based on years of credible service and your most recent position of record.
+In all cases, however, your disability retirement annuity will end at age 62, at which time OPM will convert your retirement to a regular retirement, using the standard retirement annuity calculation based on years of credible service and your most recent position of record.

 There is often some confusion around FERS benefits and whether you can also receive SSDI benefits.
 FERS requires that you apply for SSDI benefits if you’re under 62, like many other long-term disability policies.

 Once approved, you may be periodically asked to provide the Office of Personnel Management with updated medical evidence that shows you are still eligible for these benefits.

 If your benefits are terminated, you may seek to have your benefits reinstated if you are under 62 years old.
-OPM’s standards are slightly different when you are seeking a reinstatement of benefits.
+OPM’s standards are slightly different when you are seeking reinstatement of benefits.

 Calculating FERS Disability Benefits Amounts

 Calculating benefits can be complicated, and annuity calculations vary depending on the length of your service and whether you are under 62 years of age.

 Suppose you did not work for a federal employer longer than three years.
 In that case, your average salary calculation will use an average of your basic pay during all periods that qualify as creditable federal service.

 For those under 62, your first 12 months of FERS disability benefits will be paid at 60% of your high-3 average salary, minus 100% of any SSDI benefits for each month in which you are entitled to both FERS and SSDI benefits.

 Once you reach 62, your annuity is recalculated.
 The recalculation uses a new total to represent the annuity amount you would’ve received under FERS had you continued to work until retiring from your job.

 For example, if you worked for the federal government for 18 years, you will receive 18% of your high-3 salary.
 If your calculated service time is over 20 years, you will receive 1.1% of your high-3 average salary for every year of federal employment.

-Other benefits include the option to continue to receive federal employees health benefits (FEHB) at the reduced employee rate, Federal Employees’ Group Life Insurance (FEGLI), maintain your TSP, and continue to receive years of creditable service towards full retirement at 62.
+Other benefits include the option to continue to receive federal employee’s health benefits (FEHB) at the reduced employee rate, Federal Employees’ Group Life Insurance (FEGLI), maintain your TSP, and continue to receive years of creditable service towards full retirement at 62.

 Who Pays for a FERS Disability Lawyer?

 If you choose to retain a federal disability lawyer, you will generally be responsible for the legal fees, although these fees are recoverable from the federal government in certain situations.

 Each firm sets its own fee schedule, so you should ask for information regarding an attorney’s fee schedule up front.
-Some attorneys bill by the hour while others charge monthly flat fees or charge by the task.
+Some attorneys bill by the hour, while others charge monthly flat fees or charge by the task.

-Some attorneys may be able to work out alternate payment arrangements as well, which is another reason it’s crucial to be honest during your initial consultations.
+Some attorneys may be able to work out alternate payment arrangements as well, which is another reason it’s crucial, to be honest during your initial consultations.